RedmapleWood/Obscure-Revival/README.md

 ## 🤝 Contributing & Support

 - **Revival Proposals:** Have a forgotten item or mechanic you’d love to see revived?
+Come up with a better idea about coding?
 Open an Issue with `[Revival Proposal]` in the title.
 - **Bug Reports:** Please include your `latest.log` file and clear steps to reproduce.
 Generic reports are hard to act on.
 - **Languages:** Want to help translate Obscure Revival into your language?
 Pull Requests for localization files are warmly welcomed.